All Episodes

 Well, that's not complicated.

-I have seen enough scientific movies to know that we we didn't want to do anything.
+I have seen enough scientific movies to know that we didn't want to do anything.

-We didn't even we didn't want to give critics one morsel of an ability to discredit the books.
+We didn't want to give critics one morsel of an ability to discredit the book.

 So we didn't want anything that the time travelers do to change history.

-I mean the science movies have been done about it, and you could imagine it.
+I mean, the science fiction movies have been done about it, and you can imagine it.

 So we didn't even want to get close to playing any games where people could say that what we're actually doing is going back and changing it.